 Amelie, La Femme Nikita (the French original), Leon the Professional, Snatch!, Lock, Stock, and Two Smoking Barrels, Ronin, From Hell, Eraserhead, Repo Man, The Bourne Trilogy (I don't count the 4th one), Rocknrolla, Lord of War, Contraband, Kingsman: The Secret Service, and just about every John Waters film ever made

-The Blacklist, NCIS, Scrubs, and documentaries - especially history and nature
+The Blacklist, NCIS, Scrubs, Stranger Things, 911, Scorpion, The Alienist, The Magicians, Bizarre Foods with Andrew Zimmern, The X-Files, and documentaries - especially history and nature

 Please, Please, Please... do not send me random extras!
-Too often since I've returned to swapping here have I received rather subpar swaps with the flat rate limit of random scraps and "extras" enclosed.
+I have received rather subpar swaps with the flat rate limit of random scraps and "extras" enclosed too often.
 These have almost all uniformly ended up in the bin and I've been left feeling as though the enclosures were to draw attention away from the swap itself and still beg for a heart.

 Conversely, I don't send random extras unless it's something I have that your profile clearly states you'd love to receive.
 And if I send it, I don't expect a heart.
 I just want to make you a little extra happy.
 I want my swap to stand on it's own merit, not anything else I may choose to send, if I choose to send.